SakiBee/Documentation-of-Spring-Project/README.md

 <div>
     <h1>Cloud Vendor Service<h1>
-    <p>I created a project named Cloud Vendor API with Spring Boot which will provide cloud vendor information service. </p>
+    <p>I have created a project named Cloud Vendor API with Spring Boot which will provide cloud vendor information service. </p>
     <div>
-        <h3>The project Architecture is:</h3>
+        <h4>The project Architecture is:</h4>
         <p>REST CLIENT ---(CRUD)---- Controller Layer  Business/Service Layer  Database/Repository Layer  Database</p>
         <ul>
-            <li><b>REST CLIENT:</b> Any application can be called as rest client which can send rest request and get the response back.
+            <li> REST CLIENT: Any application can be called as rest client which can send rest request and get the response back.
 Like postman, Browser Window etc. It interacts with Controller Layer through CRUD operations.</li>
-            <li><b>Controller Layer:</b>  It will be interacting with REST CLIENT with CRUD operations.
+            <li>ontroller Layer:  It will be interacting with REST CLIENT with CRUD operations.
 This layer is responsible to accept rest request and response back.
 All the rest api’s exposure will happened here.
 It will interact with Business/Service Layer.</li>
-            <li><b>Business/Service Layer:</b> Any business logic which we want to write for our project should go there.
+            <li>Business/Service Layer: Any business logic which we want to write for our project should go there.
 It will interact with Repository/Database Layer.</li>
-            <li><b>Repository/Database Layer:</b> Any database related operations will be in this layer.
+            <li>Repository/Database Layer:</> Any database related operations will be in this layer.
 It will interact with the database.</li>
-            <li><b>Database:</b> It will perform the operations whatever is triggered by repository layer.
+            <li>Database:</> It will perform the operations whatever is triggered by repository layer.
 Once that operation is performed, database will then the response back to repository layer.</li>
             <p>Repository layer will send the response back to the service layer.
 And Service layer will send the response back to the controller layer.
 Controller layer will response back to the rest client.
             That how entire functionality works.</p>
         </ul>